ReddyDivya/rd-netflix-gpt/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
+- Add hardcoded values to the constants file